 By the mid-1800’s several hundred boats and several thousand men were employed in the trade.
 The topsail schooner was the favoured ship, able to sail quickly between Ponta Delgada and London with this valuable but quickly perishable cargo.
 At the height of the trade-in 1854 60 million oranges and 15 million lemons were recorded coming to the UK form the Azores.

-In 1860, merchants accidentally brought an insect called “colchanero” (a mosquito that attacks the leaves of the orange) from Brazil.
+The decline of the orange trade in the Azores: In 1860, merchants accidentally brought an insect called “colchanero” (a mosquito that attacks the leaves of the orange) from Brazil.
 This drastically reduced the production of citrus.
-Combined with increased supplies from other countries, including California and Florida, ironically from orchards established with parent trees taken from the Azores, the trade slowed and the remaining trees were left to die or cut down to make way for new products to trade.
+Combined with increased supplies from other countries, including California and Florida, ironically from orchards established with parent trees taken from the Azores, the trade slowed and the remaining trees were left to die.